China · audience itinerary

 - Arrive early to avoid crowds and for better photo opportunities.

-- Security checks are thorough; have your passport ready.
+- Security checks are thorough; be patient.

 - Morning~180 minForbidden Citylandmark